ehlesp/smallab-k8s-pve-guide/G042 - System update 01 ~ Considerations.md

 3. The K3s software.
    1. The apps deployed in the K3s cluster.

-And what if one layer doesn't have any updates pending?
-Easy, you just skip it in that particular update cycle.
+What if one layer does not have any updates pending?
+Easy.
+After making sure that it does not have any updates to apply in that cycle, you just skip it in that particular update cycle.

 ## Navigation